Published on 04-11-2017

 Touch ID® is just one more step on our path to constantly improve our digital services.
 In early May, Coastal will be announcing a new partnership with six other credit unions to bring forth the next generation digital services platform.
 The partnership is in the process of creating a new company which will be based right here in the research triangle market.
 The partnership has already secured a patent for a technology that will be the basis for the new platform.
 Look for more information in the coming weeks!

 As we celebrate our 50th Anniversary, I’m looking forwarded to presenting opportunities for our members to celebrate with us.
 One way you can participate, and earn a reward, is by sharing the benefits of credit union membership with your family, friends and coworkers.

 Watch your email inbox and your local branch for announcements about upcoming Join Days.
-On your branch’s designated Join Day, simply bring a new member to Coastal and you can both earn $50 if they join, and also open a checking account, get credit card or refinance an auto loan.
+On your branch’s designated Join Day, simply bring a new member to Coastal and you can both earn $50 if they join, and also open a checking account, get a credit card or refinance an auto loan.